Typhoon Lagoon FAQ

 After walking along the beach you find the perfect spot, claim a few chairs, settle in and begin a glorious day.

-What about these special spaces I’ve read about?
+What about these reserved spaces I’ve read about?

 You can now also rent a premium beach chair space at Disney’s Typhoon Lagoon Water Park in the area known as Getaway Glen.
-This new offering includes 2 lounge chairs, an umbrella, a cocktail table and 2 towels.
-Cost as of Summer 2012 is $40 plus tax ($42.60) in low season and $50 plus tax ($53.25) during high season and must be paid at time of reservation.
+This new offering for up to four guests includes two lounge chairs, an umbrella, a cocktail table, and towels.
 Advance reservations are available by calling 407-WDW-PLAY.
-You can stop in at High ‘N Dry Towel Rental to check same-day availability.
+You can stop in at Singapore Sal’s to check same-day availability.

 What is the surf pool like?